kingsdigitallab/alice-thornton/frontend/posts/news/2023-06-16-tickets-for-thornton-durham-play.md

   - deliverances
 ---

 Tickets for one-woman play 'The Remarkable Deliverances of Alice Thornton' at Durham Cathedral on October 19 and 20th 2023, 7.30pm are now [on sale](https://durhamcathedral.ticketsolve.com/ticketbooth/shows/1173644589).
 Written and performed by [Debbie Cannon](https://debbiecannon.org) (Green Knight, winner of the Female Actor Award at Buxton Fringe 2018), directed by Flavia D'Avila of [Fronteiras Theatre Lab](https://fronteirastheatrelab.com), and developed as part of the Alice Thornton's Books Project.
-Both performances will be followed by a Q&A. A synopsis is below.
+Both performances will be followed by a Q&A session.
+A synopsis is below.
 If you're close to Durham, don't miss this!

 ![A woman in a white gown and nightcap with long brown hair kneels on the floor on stage as if praying]({{"/assets/img/posts/remarkable-deliverances-play.jpg" | url}} "Debbie Cannon in 'The Remarkable Deliverances of Alice Thornton.
 Jane Hobson")